Kuldiga Castle: Palace of the Dukes of Courland

 After the establishment of the Duchy of Courland and Semigallia, Kuldīga Castle became one of the residences of the Kettler Dynasty after 1575.

-After the death of the first duke Gotthard Kettler in 1587, his sons Friedrich Kettler and Wilhelm Kettler decided to divide the duchy into two parts, and Wilhelm became the ruler of the Kurland part with a seat in Kuldiga Castle.
-On October 28, 1610, in Kuldīga Castle, he had a son Jacob, but the son's mother Duchess Sophie of Prussia died soon after giving birth.
-Duke Wilhelm held a luxurious funeral for his wife and buried the deceased on December 26 in the basement of Kuldiga Castle.
-In November 1613, Duke Wilhelm solemnly received the Duke of Pomerania, Philip Julius, in Kuldiga.
+After the death of the first duke Gotthard Kettler in 1587, his sons Friedrich Kettler and Wilhelm Kettler decided to divide the duchy into two parts, and Wilhelm became the ruler of the Kurland part with a seat in Kuldīga Castle.
+On October 28, 1610, in Kuldīga Castle, he had a son Jacob, but the mother Duchess Sophie of Prussia died soon after giving birth.
+Duke Wilhelm held a luxurious funeral for his wife and buried the deceased on December 26 in the basement of Kuldīga Castle.
+In November 1613, Duke Wilhelm solemnly received the Duke of Pomerania, Philip Julius, in Kuldīga.
 After the conflict with the representatives of the Kurzeme nobility, on April 4, 1617, in the Kurzeme Landtag, which met at the Skrunda Castle, Duke Wilhelm was deprived of the title of duke and permanently deported from the duchy.
 After coming to power, Duke Jacob chose Jelgava as his main residence, in 1543 he ordered the remains of his mother to be transferred to Jelgava Castle.

 In 1652, Duke Jacob appointed Georg Firks, the former Ambassador Extraordinary and Plenipotentiary of the Duke of Courland, to the court of King Louis XIV of France.

 Second Northern War 1658.
-In November, the Swedish invaders, led by Field Marshal Douglas, went to Kuldiga after being captured by Aizpute, who was defended by only 200 men - Kuldiga housewives and Lithuanian soldiers.
+In November, the Swedish invaders, led by Field Marshal Douglas, went to Kuldīga after being captured by Aizpute, who was defended by only 200 men - Kuldīga housewives and Lithuanian soldiers.
 1658.
 At the end of December the castle capitulated.
 Although the Swedes had promised not to rob us by accepting the capitulation, the promise was not kept.
 All the property, archives, church equipment, horses and grain stores kept in the duke's and nobles' palace were hijacked.
 The rich loot was taken to Riga.

-Then until 1660 Kuldiga remained in the hands of the Swedes.
+Then until 1660 Kuldīga remained in the hands of the Swedes.
 Then the castle was handed over again to the troops of Duke Jacob.
 The duke's allies - the Poles and the Brandenburgers - were not much different from the enemies, as Kuldīga and the castle looted the last one left after the Swedish robbery.
 The castle archive was partially destroyed and partly taken away, however, Kuldīga Castle, unlike many others Kurzeme was not destroyed.
-Duke Jacob visited it 1660. in August and ordered repairs.
+Duke Jacob visited it in August 1660 and ordered repairs.

-In 1664-1666, the duke could already settle here.
-The Duchess also moved in [Louise Charlotte of Brandenburg | Louise Charlotte], who was solemnly greeted in the Anna field near Kuldiga by pathetically armed housewives, which testified to the city 's scarcity.
-The Duchess did not stay here long in 1668.
-However, the castle was put in order, and the rooms were re - painted with silk and wool wallpaper.
+By 1664-1666, the duke could already settle here.
+The Duchess also moved in Princess Louise Charlotte of Brandenburg, who was solemnly greeted in the Anna field near Kuldīga by pathetically armed housewives, which testified to the city's scarcity.
+However, the castle was put in order, and the rooms were refinished with silk and wool wallpaper.
 In later years, Duke Jacob often stayed here with his whole family.